UPDATED JUL 14, 2020

 Tucked away between residential Catonsville and Ellicott City, this rails-to-trails project is short and sweet (1.25 miles), perfect for a quick afternoon ride.
 Paved and shaded with plenty of tree cover, you’ll cut through massive granite rocks that tower 100ft above the trail.
 Make it a longer ride by continuing down Edmondson Ave. and riding the #8 trolley path.
 And if you’re looking for a post-ride meal, head into Ellicott City to Manor Hill Tavern — their brick oven pizzas are to die for.

-Gwynns Falls Trail is another classic Baltimore ride and, frankly, is one that doesn’t get enough love.
-A diverse mix of terrain including pavement, dirt, and gravel, the trail in its entirety winds through 30 different Baltimore neighborhoods.
+Gwynns Falls Trail is another classic Baltimore ride and, frankly, it's one that doesn’t get enough love.
+With a diverse mix of terrain including pavement, dirt, and gravel, the trail in its entirety winds through 30 different Baltimore neighborhoods.
 However, we recommend starting in Carroll Park and heading northwest.
 Fitt tip: This trail is quite long (15 miles), so if you’re in it for the long haul, pack a picnic lunch to enjoy in Leakin park — a nature-filled urban oasis.

 Running along the Patapsco River, a former Baltimore swimming hole in the ’20s, this trail is the perfect city escape for a short bike ride.
 The trail runs for five miles alongside the gentle babbling Patapsco River, so feel free to dip a toe!
 The water isn’t deep enough for swimming but can be refreshing for wading.
 Just know that the park can get really crowded in the summer months and has limited capacity, so in peak months, it’s important to get out early if you plan to park on location.